Lost-Outpost/sovngarde/README.md

 ### Pagefile in prevention of memory crashes

-Bigger Skyrim modlists need a lot of memory, and when there is not enough available it may fail allocating more.
+Bigger Skyrim Modlists need a lot of memory, and when there is not enough available it may fail allocating more.
 To fix this, you'll want to have a bigger <a href="PAGEFILE.md" target="_blank">pagefile</a>.

 # Updating